31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Yudaki Falls

 Yudaki Falls is a 70-meter-high, 110-meter-long waterfall at the southern end of Lake Yunoko.
-The falls are located on the hiking trail leading north from Senjogahara Marshland, making it a good spot to visit if you are in Senjogahara.
+The falls are located on the hiking trail heading north from Senjogahara Marshland, making them a good stop if you are already in the area.

-Yudaki Rest House is located near the falls, where you can enjoy fresh fish grilled over an open hearth and delicious dumplings.
-There is also a restaurant where you can enjoy udon, soba, set menus, etc., making it a good place to take a break from hiking, bird watching, or photography.
+Yudaki Rest House is near the falls, where you can try fish grilled over an open hearth and dumplings.
+There is also a restaurant serving udon, soba, and set menus — a good place to rest during a hike or a bird-watching outing.

 Kanmangafuchi Abyss